 - 9. Pull off the center spacer.
-Using the wheel wrench, loosen the three wheel nuts and remove them Remove the spare tire from the holder. - 10.Loosen the five wheel nuts 1/2 turn with the wheel wrench
+Using the wheel wrench, loosen the three wheel nuts and remove them.
+Remove the spare tire from the holder. - 10.Loosen each wheel nut 1/2 turn with the wheel nut wrench.

-11.Locate the jacking point nearest the tire you need to change.
+11.Place the jack under the jacking point nearest the tire you need to change.
 It is pointed to by an arrow molded into the underside of the body.
-Place the jack under the jacking point.
 Turn the end bracket clockwise until the top of the jack contacts the jacking point.
 Make sure the center of the jacking point tab is resting in the jack notch.

-- 12 Use the extension and wheel wrench as shown to raise the vehicle until the flat tire is off the ground. - 13.
-Remove the wheel nuts, then remove the flat tire.
-The wheel nuts will be very hot if you were recently driving.
+- 12.Use the extension and the wheel nut wrench as shown to raise the vehicle until the flat tire is off the ground. - 13.Remove the wheel nuts, then remove the flat tire.
+Handle the wheel nuts carefully; they may be hot from driving.
 Place the flat tire on the ground with the outside surface facing up.

-14. Before mounting the spare tire, wipe any dirt off the mounting surface of the wheel and hub with a clean cloth.
+14.Before mounting the spare tire, wipe any dirt off the mounting surface of the wheel and hub with a clean cloth.
 Wipe the hub carefully; it may be hot from driving.

-- 15. Put on the spare tire.
-Put the wheel nuts back on finger-tight, then tighten them in a crisscross pattern with the wheel wrench until the wheel is firmly against the hub.
+- 15.Put on the spare tire.
+Put the wheel nuts back on finger-tight, then tighten them in a crisscross pattern with the wheel nut wrench until the wheel is firmly against the hub.
 Do not try to tighten them fully. - 16.Lower the vehicle to the ground and remove the jack.

-17. Tighten the wheel nuts securely in the same crisscross pattern.
+- 17.Tighten the wheel nuts securely in the same crisscross pattern.
 Have the wheel nut torque checked at the nearest automotive service facility.

-Tighten the wheel nuts to: 80 lbf-ft (108 N·m, 11 kgf·m)

-18.Remove the center cap from the flat tire.
+Tighten the wheel nuts to: 80 lbf·ft (108 N·m , 11 kgf·m) - 18.Remove the center cap from the flat tire.

-19. Put the flat tire on the spare tire holder.
-Put the wheel nuts on finger-tight, then tighten them with the wheel wrench.
+19.Put the flat tire on the spare tire holder.
+Put the wheel nuts on finger-tight, then tighten them with the wheel nut wrench.
 Put the center spacer in the center of the wheel.

-Tighten the wheel nuts to: 40 lbf-ft (54 N·m, 5.5 kgf·m) 20.
-Store the jack in its holder.
+Tighten the wheel nuts to: 40 lbf·ft (54 N·m , 5.5 kgf·m) 20.Store the jack in its holder.
 Turn the jack's end bracket to lock it in place.
-Install the cover on the side of the cargo area.
+Store the tools, and install the cover on the side of the cargo area.